akash418/scinext_screening_task/README.md

 3. **Method Identification** – Identifying scientific methods mentioned in relevant papers' abstracts.

 This repository includes code for each task, with outputs available in the dataset as additional columns, including `Label` (the paper's method classification) and `Top_Methods` (scientific methods identified in each paper).
 Each section below outlines the methodology and reasoning behind the approach taken.

+## Contents of this Repo
+- filtered_papers.csv - CSV containing the filtered papers with the appropriate label and the identified scientific methods
+- scinext_screening.ipynb -  Notebook containing code
+- scinext_screening_report.pdf - Detailed report containing the apprach to the solution and some intresting findings.

 ## Solution Steps and Findings